 An elementary product group can be stratified, for instance by regions, cities or outlet types.
-The entity at the lowest level of stratification is referred to as an “elementary aggregate”.
+The entity at the lowest level of stratification is referred to as an 'elementary aggregate'.

-Timing of price collections and of entering prices into the HICP
+Time of entering prices into the HICP

-Price collections for goods must take place across at least one working week period at, or near, the middle of the calendar month to which the index pertains.
-For products that are known to typically show sharp irregular price changes within the same month, prices are collected over a period of more than one working week.
+Price collections for goods must take place across at least one working week at, or near, the middle of the calendar month to which the index pertains.
+For products that are known to show sharp irregular price changes within the same month, prices are collected over a period of more than one working week.
 This holds in particular for energy products and for fresh food, such as fruit and vegetables.

 The treatment of price reductions